 The concept of music therapy is not new in India especially.
 Music is an age-old part of Ayurveda, the holistic science which promotes a happy and healthy lifestyle.
 In the Vedas too, music has an important place, The ‘Samveda’ is full of music-mantras and ragas.

 Great composers of Indian classical music have attempted music therapy down the years.
 Legend has it that classical music maestro Thyagaraja brought a dead person back to life with his composition.

-Personally I love music and have always treated music as my medicine.
+Personally, I love music and have always treated music as my medicine.
 Whether I am stressed or in a confused state of mind …music always gives me the right direction.
-Having personally experienced lot of positivity through Music, I thought why not write a blog on how music can be a positive healer.
+Having personally experienced a lot of positivity through Music, I thought why not write a blog on how music can be a positive healer.

 Music therapy uses music and sounds that

 - Cope with symptoms of a disease and its treatment

 - Improve your emotional and physical well being